noahknijff/Machine-Learning-Projects/README.md

   - exploratory_data_analysis.ipynb – A project in which I perform exploratory data analysis, and cleaning based on a dataset, containing a synthetic representation of space missions

-  - regression.ipynb – A project in which I perform exploratory data analysis, and cleaning based on a dataset, containing a synthetic representation of space missions
+  - regression.ipynb – A project in which I predict laptop prices on a hold-out set performing regression, cross validation, and feature selection.

 ## Python Packages Used:
 - **NumPy**